 Enable Suspect Commits

 Sentry uses commit metadata from your source code repositories to help you resolve your issues faster.
-This is done by suggesting Suspect Commits that might have introduced an error right in your issue details page.
-It also allows Sentry to display Suggested Assignees - the list of authors of those commits and suggest their assignment to resolve the issue.
+This is done by suggesting suspect commits that might have introduced an error right in your Issue Details page.
+It also allows Sentry to display suggested assignees — the list of the authors of those commits — and suggest their assignment to resolve the issue.

 Now that you've set up releases in Sentry as part of your CI/CD process and integrated your source code repositories, you can associate commits from your linked repository to your releases.

 Makefile to handle our build-related tasks.
 If you are not using the provided React demo code and do not have a

 Makefile, you can run the

 sentry-cli commands used in this tutorial directly from the